gkorpal/gkorpal.github.io/_pages/pencil.md

 ---

 Here we discuss the cryptosystems which played an important role in various battles and the world wars.
-These systems were considered secure against humans with only pencil and paper.
+These were considered secure against humans with only pencil and paper.

 To get started, I would recommend the following: